-The institution manages power conservation through its energy consumption awareness programs and installing signage boards throughout the campus and the ideology of balancing the carbon footprint created by the institution by using bicycles as transport within the campus and by maintaining appropriate green belt around the campus.
+The energy audit of the AMET deemed to be university reveals that the institution manages power conservation through its energy consumption awareness programs and installing signage boards throughout the campus and the ideology of balancing the carbon footprint created by the institution by using bicycles as transport within the campus and by maintaining appropriate green belt around the campus.
 It also reduces the power consumption through installation of 30 kW solar power plant inside the campus, this helps the reduction of power consumption.